A more solemn — and secure — U.S. Capitol two days after riot

 “Seeing the military instead of the Capitol Police is really jarring,” said Grace Pezzella, 27, a former Hill staffer who is now a law student at Georgetown and lives close to the Capitol.
 “I’m definitely going to be nervous for the next couple of weeks.”

 Katie Adams, a graduate student who also lives nearby, said she was shaken by Wednesday’s attack.
-She spent much of the day wondering if she would need to evacuate her home and worried about where she should go.
+She spent much of the day wondering whether she would need to evacuate her home and worried about where she should go.

 “People think of D.C. only as a symbol of government in general and I think they forget this is our home,” Adams said.
 “Obviously, the bigger issue is our democracy being at risk, but this is also where we live.”